nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Autotools/README.md

 We also change the suffix of the library file from .a to .la to indicate that it's a library managed by Libtool.

+The libjsoncpp_la_CPPFLAGS variable has an additional option '-fPIC' that tells the compiler to generate position-independent code, ensure that the library can be loaded and executed at different memory locations by multiple processes simulataneously.

 The libjsoncpp_la_LDFLAGS variable is set to -shared to specify that the library should be built as a shared object.

+About the option ```-version-info 0:0:0```, we will make it clear after seeing the output of build process.

 #### Build with Libtool support